A Christmas Carol (TV series): Plot summary

-Marley is returned to his grave to rest and Tim's grave vanishes as Scrooge is transported back to reality on Christmas Day, at a point before Cratchit has announced his resignation.
-Scrooge visits the Cratchit home, wishes Cratchit well in his new job, and gives him £500, announcing he is closing down his business.
+Marley is returned to his grave to rest eternally, and Tim's grave vanishes as Scrooge is transported back to the present Christmas Day.
+Scrooge runs to the pond behind the Cratchit's house, scattering gravel on the ice to prevent Tim's death.

+He visits the Cratchits, wishes Bob well in his new job, and gives him £500, announcing he is closing down his business.
 Mary thanks Scrooge for the money, but says it will not buy her forgiveness.
-He replies he will not want or earn forgiveness, but simply work to be the best person he can be.
-He thanks her for summoning the "mirror" and, as he walks home, scatters a bag full of gravel on the pond so no one will be able to skate there.
-Looking of out the window after he leaves, Mary tells the three spirits that there is still much work to do.
+He replies he does not want or deserve forgiveness, but simply wants to be the best person he can be, and thanks her for summoning the spirits.
+After he leaves, Mary tells the three spirits that there is still much work to do.